 Or maybe you were only going to blog about polymer clay, but you’re also passionate about science fiction and find yourself wishing you could write about that as well?
 Just do it.
 You can have a polymer clay and science fiction blog.
 I have a softies and creative business blog!
 It’s entirely okay to edit a goal to make it something you’ll enjoy doing if that will help you to keep going.

 Pull on your own strength.
 Think back to a time in the past when you tackled something that felt really hard.
-All of us have done it, whether it was living alone in a new city and having to make new friends, or working a demanding job, or taking care of an aging parent.
+All of us have done it, whether it was living alone in a new city and having to make new friends, or working a demanding work at home job, or taking care of an aging parent.
 If you got through that, you can do this, too.
 It might seem dramatic to say that in the context of blogging, but continuing on with any project, even a craft blog, is difficult and it’s helpful to remind yourself that you’re strong.

 Impose deadlines.
 Almost every aspect of running a creative business on your own involves self-discipline.
 Knowing that you have a bunch of things to accomplish with no deadline is dangerous.
 Since they aren’t going to come from a boss or someone else, the deadlines have to come from you.